AdobeDocs/campaign.en/help/v8/send/anonymous-interactions.md

 Just like outbound interactions, inbound interactions are organized in an offer catalog which is made up of categories and offers.

-To create categories and spaces, apply the same process as for identified visitors (refer to [Creating offer categories](../../interaction/using/creating-offer-categories.md) and [Creating an offer environment](../../interaction/using/live-design-environments.md#creating-an-offer-environment)).
+To create categories and spaces, apply the same process as for identified visitors.
+Refer to [Create an offer category](interaction-offer-catalog.md#creating-offer-categories) and [Create an offer environment](interaction-env.md#creating-an-offer-environment)).

 ## Anonymous visitors {#anonymous-visitors}